VOBYUS/demo/README.md

 ### Action Items for class 6/26
 - try making the graph for number of blinks and respond to Mr. Jerrick Hoang `SK`
 - Continue working on the ME compeition and videos `MK`
-- Work on ME competitions and videos`JK`wfewfeewfweef
+- Work on ME competitions and videos`JK`

 ## Update for 6/12